 In 2000, George Clooney was linked to Charlize Theron and Lucy Liu.

-In 2001, George Clooney dated Renée Zellweger.
+George Clooney dated Renée Zellweger in 2001.

 In 2002, George Clooney dated Jennifer Siebel Newsom and Krista Allen.

-In 2005, TV Guide ranked George Clooney No. 1 on its "50 Sexiest Stars of All Time" list.
+In 2005, TV Guide ranked George Clooney No. 1 on its '50 Sexiest Stars of All Time' list.

-In April 2006, George Clooney spent ten days in Chad and Sudan with his father to create the TV special A Journey to Darfur, reflecting the situation of Darfur's refugees, and advocated for action.
+In April 2006, George Clooney spent ten days in Chad and Sudan with his father to film the TV special 'A Journey to Darfur,' which highlighted the plight of Darfur's refugees and advocated for action.
+The documentary was broadcast on American cable TV, as well as in the UK and France.

 In August 2006, George Clooney and Grant Heslov started the production company Smokehouse Pictures.

-In 2006, George Clooney dated Linda Thompson.
+George Clooney dated Linda Thompson in 2006.

-In November 2007, George Clooney appeared in the documentary film Darfur Now, a call-to-action film urging people worldwide to help stop the Darfur crisis.
+In November 2007, George Clooney appeared in the documentary film 'Darfur Now', which was a call-to-action film released for people all over the world to help stop the Darfur crisis.

 In May 2008, George Clooney and Sarah Larson broke up.